dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 * White-list management, which enables a DOTS client to inform the DOTS server about sources from which traffic should always be accepted.

+* Vendor-specific extensions, supplementing or in some other way facilitating mitigation when the mitigator relies on particular proprietary interfaces.

 Note that while it is possible to exchange the above information before, during or after a DDoS attack, DOTS requires reliable delivery of the above information and does not provide any special means for ensuring timely delivery